-The Chicago City Council approved a 4.0% tax on the gross rental charge of vacation rentals or shared housing units in the City of Chicago on June 22, 2016.
-The stated purpose of the 4.0% home sharing tax was to fund supportive services and housing for the homeless.
-The home sharing tax was applied in addition to the composite 17.39% hotel operators' tax within the City of Chicago, which brought the composite tax rate on home sharing in the City of Chicago to a total of 21.4%.
-The 4.0% rate was in effect from July 1, 2016 through November 30, 2018.
+The City of Chicago imposes a 6.0% tax on the gross rental charge of vacation rentals or shared housing units.
+The home sharing tax includes a 4.0% tax, approved on June 22, 2016, to fund supportive services and housing for the homeless and an additional 2.0% surcharge is to fund housing and related supportive services for victims of domestic violence approved by the City Council on July 25, 2018.
+The 6.0% home sharing tax rate was effective starting December 1, 2018.20

-On July 25, 2018 the Chicago City Council approved an additional 2.0% surcharge on shared housing and vacation rentals in the City of Chicago.
-The stated purpose of the additional 2.0% surcharge is to fund housing and related supportive services for victims of domestic violence.
-The 2.0% increase brings the total taxes imposed on home sharing to 6.0%.
-The 6.0% home sharing tax rate was effective starting December 1, 2018.
-The home sharing rates are applied on top of the City of Chicago's composite hotel tax, which is 17.4%.
-This means that home sharing will now be charged a total tax rate of 23.4%.
+The home sharing rates are applied on top of the City of Chicago's composite hotel tax of 17.39%.
+This means that home sharing is now charged a total tax rate of 23.39%.

+20 City of Chicago Rulings and Procedures: "New Vacation Rental and Shared Housing Surcharge Effective December 1, 2018,"